thewildwilli/laplace/README.md

 An explanation of the method:
 http://www.actuar.dk/torben/laplace.pdf

-A comparison of the method with other methods and the theoretical true value:
+A comparison of the method with other methods and the theoretical true value can be found in the jupyter notebook.